State Street Consumer Discretionary Select Sector SPDR ETF

 What are the main risks of holding XLY?

-Based on the information provided, here are the key risks of holding XLY, ordered by importance:
+Based purely on the provided information, here are the key risks of holding XLY, ordered by importance.

 What is the price forecast for XLY in 2026?